JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 * [Share code among all platforms used in your project](#share-code-on-all-platforms).
 Use it for sharing the common business logic that applies to all platforms.
 * [Share code among some platforms](#share-code-on-similar-platforms) included in your project but not all.
 You can reuse much of the code in similar platforms using a hierarchical structure.
-You can use [target shortcuts](multiplatform-hierarchy.md#use-target-shortcuts) for common combinations of targets or [create the hierarchical structure manually](multiplatform-hierarchy.md#configure-the-hierarchical-structure-manually).

 If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of [expected and actual declarations](multiplatform-connect-to-apis.md).